 John Rock Trail

 Located in Pisgah National Forest, hike the 5-mile loop to the rock summit for sweeping views of neighboring Looking Glass Rock and the Blue Ridge Parkway.
-On the way up to the 3,320-foot summit, stop at Cedar Rock Falls--easy to spot thanks to the leafless trees.
+On the way up to the 3,320-foot summit, stop at Cedar Rock Falls, which will be easy to spot thanks to the leafless trees.
 The John Rock trailhead is 37 miles from downtown Asheville.

 Bonus: Hike the Blue Ridge Parkway